Welcome to today's edition of the Rush 24-7 podcast.

 When was the last time anybody even made a serious attempt at stopping any of this?

-Unless you literally don't see it, unless you literally don't notice it.
+It isn't hard to figure any of this out unless you literally don't see it, unless you literally don't notice it.

-Or if you do notice it and think it's unsophisticated, unrealistic, or made up of comprised of ignorant people who just don't understand how Washington works or what have you.
+Or if you do notice it and think it's unsophisticated, unrealistic, or made up of, comprised of ignorant people who just don't understand how Washington works or what have you.

-Whether they do or don't.
+Whether they do or don't, it's still their country, too.

 And they vote.

-They have something that the people inside the Beltway don't have, and that is they have to live with what comes out of there.
+And they have something that the people inside the Beltway don't have, and that is they have to live with what comes out of there.

 They have to live in sanctuary cities.